omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 f(FALSE)
 ```

-As a last example, we get a bit more inventive with what we can do with scopes, variables, and expressions.
+As the last example, we get a bit more inventive with what we can do with scopes, variables, and expressions.
 We want to write a function that lets us assign several variables at once from an expression, such a function call, that returns a sequence of values.
 Rather than having to write

 ```r
 x <- 1